Xorla01/requirement-Analysis/README.md

 - The system must **send a confirmation email** after successful payment.
 - Payment must be **processed securely** through a trusted gateway.

----

-## Summary
-This repository provides a structured breakdown of **Requirement Analysis** with practical examples in the context of a **hotel booking management system**.
-It includes theoretical explanations, diagrams, and real-world use cases that highlight the importance of this critical SDLC phase.